Bart the Bear 2

-Bart the Bear 2, also called Bart the Bear II, Bart 2, Bart II, or Little Bart (January 20, 2000 – November 14, 2021) was a male interior Alaskan grizzly bear who appeared in several films and television series, including An Unfinished Life, Into the Wild, Evan Almighty, We Bought a Zoo, Game of Thrones, and most recently Into the Grizzly Maze.
+Bart the Bear 2, also called Bart the Bear II, Bart 2, Bart II, or Little Bart (January 20, 2000 – November 14, 2021) was a male interior Alaskan grizzly bear who appeared in several films and television series, including Without a Paddle, An Unfinished Life, Into the Wild, Evan Almighty, We Bought a Zoo, Game of Thrones, and most recently Pete's Dragon.
 His trainers were Doug Seus and Lynne Seus of Wasatch Rocky Mountain Wildlife, Inc., in Heber City, Utah.
 Bart 2 was named after the earlier Seus-trained Bart the Bear, although the two bears are not related.

 Early life

 Bart 2 and his sister, Honey Bump, were born in January 2000.
 Within a few months, they were orphaned when their mother was shot and killed outside Paxson, Alaska within the Wrangell Mountains.
 They were found by an Alaskan State Trooper, Gregory Fisher.
 Unable to survive on their own, they lived in the Fisher household with Greg’s wife, Mallie, and their two children, Hunter and Wyatt, before being officially adopted by Doug and Lynne Seus on April 26, 2000.
 Bart 2 was named after the Seus' well-known bear Bart the Bear, who died two weeks later in May, shortly after the Seuses adopted the cubs.
 Doug Seus decided to name the new male cub after the original Bart after seeing that he "had the same nature as the original Bart, and a lot of the attributes."
 That same year, Bart 2 made his film debut along with Honey Bump in Dr. Dolittle 2, appearing as the offspring of the bear character "Archie" (who was portrayed by another Seus-trained bear, Tank).

 The childhood and young adulthood of Bart 2 and Honey Bump were the focus of two episodes of the Animal Planet channel Growing Up... series.
 Growing Up Grizzly (2001), hosted by Brad Pitt, focused on the cubs' first year.
 A second episode, Growing Up Grizzly 2 (2004), hosted by Jennifer Aniston, updated viewers on Bart and Honey Bump's life.

 As a cub and young adult bear, Bart 2 was often called "Little Bart".
 However, since growing to his adult size of 8 ft 6 in tall and 1100 lb, he has been more frequently called "Bart" or "Bart the Bear", with or without the addition of "2" or "II".